Overview

 - angular.isArray: figure out if it’s an array

-- angular.copy: make a deep copy an object
+- angular.copy: make a deep copy of an object

 - angular.isObject: test an object type